CommunityHiQ/Frends.Community.Xml/README.md

 # Tasks

 ## CombineXml
-Combines two or more xml strings or xml documents to one xml string
+Combines multiple XML strings or XML documents into a single XML string.

 ### Properties